leandersteiner/notes/react/setup.md

 We can now start the development server by running `npm start` which is defined in the `package.json`.
 This development server automatically reloads any changes made inside our project folder which is very convenient while developing our application.
 The development server should never be used in production!

+Use `create-react-app project-name --template typescript` to generate a react application based on typescript.